deleteman/vatican/readme.md

 ##v 1.3.0

-+ Added name attribute to @endpoint annotation
++ Added new _name_ attribute to @endpoint annotation
 + Added ability to set pre-processors on specific endpoints by name
 + Added model generator working with MongoDB
 + Auto generate handlers method's code based on their name
 + New generate syntax, allowing to specify attributes, types and http methods
 + Added index.js and package.json generator
++ Added tests to main components (Still needs more work)
++ Added removal of comments on handlers files, so now if you comment out an endpoint, it won't be parsed.
++ Improved handler parser regex
++ Improved general processing of handler file code.

 ##v 1.2.4